Compact Implementation Guidance

 Process and timing

-Separate QDRP submissions are required for all AE-managed fund types, including: compact development funds (CDF) provided in a standalone agreement, compact facilitation funds provided within a compact (CFF), compact program funds and threshold program funds.2
+Separate QDRP submissions are required for all AE-managed fund types, including compact development funds (CDF) provided in a standalone agreement, compact facilitation funds provided within a compact (CFF), compact program funds and threshold program funds.2

-The AE is responsible for drafting all of the documents required for the QDRP and is encouraged to develop and implement an internal preparation process with the necessary financial and quality control procedures to ensure that the QDRP submission meets the requirements laid out in this guidance.
+The AE is responsible for drafting all the documents required for the QDRP and is encouraged to develop and implement an internal preparation process with the necessary financial and quality control procedures to ensure that the QDRP submission meets the requirements laid out in this guidance.
 To facilitate this, MCC recommends that the AE review the following information as inputs into the preparation of the QDRP:

-- Updated project level and integrated work plans;
+• Updated project level and integrated work plans;

-- Contractors’ cash flow projections and past contractor performance against cash flow projections;
+• Contractors’ cash flow projections and past contractor performance against cash flow projections;

-- Grantee and partner reporting and fund disbursement schedules; and
+• Grantee and partner reporting and fund disbursement schedules; and

-- Non-reoccurring commitments such as pending contracts, grants, or cooperation agreements to be signed.
+• Non-reoccurring commitments such as pending contracts, grants, or cooperation agreements to be signed.

-Based on the review of the pertinent documents, the AE should update its financial system to reflect the latest projections on funding requirements, deliverables and planned procurements, grants and partnership agreements, and determine if any budget reallocations are necessary.
+Based on the review of the pertinent documents, the AE should update its financial system to reflect the latest projections on funding requirements, deliverables and planned procurements, grants, and partnership agreements, and determine if any budget reallocations are necessary.

 MCC recommends as a best practice that the AE submit a draft QDRP for technical review approximately 10 days prior to the required QDRP submission date.
-It is recommended that the draft QDRP include, at a minimum, the detailed financial plans (DFPs), contract detail reports (CDRs), Indicator Tracking Table (ITT), CP report, Schedule A and the Explanatory Notes.
+It is recommended that the draft QDRP include, at a minimum, the detailed financial plans (DFPs), contract detail reports (CDRs), Indicator Tracking Table (ITT), CP report, Schedule A and Explanatory Notes.
 MCC may also request that additional documents be submitted as part of the technical review.
 Recognizing that financial data for the current quarter will still be evolving, from a financial perspective, MCC’s technical review will primarily focus on the request for the upcoming quarter rather than deviations within the current quarter.

 QDRP Components